aehasan/CS125QuizPrepSpring21/week4/QuizPrep.md

 _(NOTICE: background story not necessary for the practice, you can jump right to **To solve**)_

-You are a code bricklayer at &#x03BB;alve&#x00AE; doing some tedious data analysis job.
-Every day your boss GabeN electronically throws a pile of unprocessed csv data files  at you, and if you don't finish compiling them by the end of the day, you know you are done.
+You are a code bricklayer at GenericCompanyName; doing some tedious data analysis job.
+Every day your boss Gabe electronically throws a pile of unprocessed csv data files  at you, and if you don't finish compiling them by the end of the day, you know you are done.
 Well, job is easy, life  is tough.

-Today however, GabeN is particularly mean and he gives you a single txt file unprocessed to the point that it is like from the stone age.
-The file contains this week's game sales and is very important to Lord GabeN.
+Today however, Gabe is particularly mean and he gives you a single txt file unprocessed to the point that it is like from the stone age.
+The file contains this week's game sales and is very important to Lord Gabe.
 You decide to load the file and it appears as a single String looks like this.
 ```java
 String sales = """
 Call Of Coding CXXV,6.67,3.2